Phoenix (mythology): Disputed origins

-Classical discourse on the subject of the phoenix attributes a potential origin of the phoenix to Ancient Egypt.
+Classical discourse attributes a potential origin of the phoenix to Ancient Egypt.
 Herodotus, writing in the 5th century BC, provides the following account of the phoenix:

 In the 19th century, scholastic suspicions appeared to be confirmed by the discovery that Egyptians in Heliopolis had venerated the Bennu, a solar bird similar in some respects to the Greek phoenix.
 However, the Egyptian sources regarding the bennu are often problematic and open to a variety of interpretations.
 Some of these sources may have actually been influenced by Greek notions of the phoenix, rather than the other way around.

 Depictions

-The phoenix is sometimes pictured in ancient and medieval literature and medieval art as endowed with a halo, which emphasizes the bird's connection with the Sun.
-In the oldest images of phoenixes on record these nimbuses often have seven rays, like Helios (the Greek personification of the Sun).
+The phoenix is often depicted in ancient and medieval literature and medieval art endowed with a halo, emphasizing the bird's connection with the Sun.
+The earliest recorded images of the phoenix feature nimbuses that often have seven rays, like Helios (the Greek personification of the Sun).
 Pliny the Elder also describes the bird as having a crest of feathers on its head, and Ezekiel the Dramatist compared it to a rooster.

 The phoenix came to be associated with specific colors over time.
-Although the phoenix was generally believed to be colorful and vibrant, sources provide no clear consensus about its coloration.
+Although the phoenix was generally believed to be colorful and vibrant, sources provide no clear consensus about its exact coloration.
 Tacitus says that its color made it stand out from all other birds.
 Some said that the bird had peacock-like coloring, and Herodotus's claim of the Phoenix being red and yellow is popular in many versions of the story on record.
 Ezekiel the Tragedian declared that the phoenix had red legs and striking yellow eyes, but Lactantius said that its eyes were blue like sapphires and that its legs were covered in yellow-gold scales with rose-colored talons.

 Herodotus, Pliny, Solinus, and Philostratus describe the phoenix as similar in size to an eagle, but Lactantius and Ezekiel the Dramatist both claim that the phoenix was larger, with Lactantius declaring that it was even larger than an ostrich.